erikgranlund/youtube_channel_to_podcast/README.md

 Originally wrote this to give me a podcast feed of the Mindcrack Network (http://www.youtube.com/user/MindCrackNetwork).

+It is designed to run as a nightly cron job on a space and processor resource limited Raspberry Pi.
+To offset these limits I used Amazon S3 for storage and Amazon Elastic Transcoder to get it in the format that the iPhone podcasts app expects.
+However, I tried to make everything as modular as possible, so anyone should be able to repurpose this to use local resources pretty easily.

 ## How

 When run, the script will do the following:

 1. Visit the YouTube channel specified
-2. Check for new videos (goes back to the past 10)
+2. Check for new videos (goes back 10 by default, but this can be changed)
-3. Download an MP3 version of the video (uses the vid2mp3 module)
+3. Download an audio-only version of the file (mp4)
-4. (optional) Upload the MP3 file to Amazon S3 (this was written to be run on a Raspberry Pi where space is at a premium)
+4. Upload the file to Amazon S3
+5. Transcode the file into an MP3 using Amazon Elastic Transcoder (the iPhone doesn't like the m4a format off direct off of YouTube)
-5. Spits out a podcast-able (at with iTunes) RSS file which can be copied to a website accessible from whatever iDevice you want.
+6. Spits out a podcast-able (at with iTunes) RSS file and uploads it to Amazon S3

-## Other

-This should go saying, but I'm going to say it anyway.
-You probably shouldn't use this script to download and publicly host content that is not yours without the content owners permission.
+By default, media files are named with their video id (x3svDHLKulU.mp3) and outputted RSS feeds are named by their channel name (mindcracknetwork.xml).
+This allows you to use this script multiple times if you want more than one channel in podcast format.

 # Getting Started

-Create a .boto configuration file with your AWS credentials at ~/.boto as described on http://docs.pythonboto.org/en/latest/boto_config_tut.html
+## Setting up your environment

+I used virtualenv for all of this.
+All you need to do is spin up a virtual environment, and then run:

+> pip install -r requirements.txt

+You will also need to fill out the config\_template.py file and name it config.py and create a .boto configuration file.

+The .boto configuration file is documented at: http://docs.pythonboto.org/en/latest/boto\_config\_tut.html